-What follows below was copied from a mansucript copy of the Royal Society (copy also in RGO6/21/72) and published in 1848 in A History of the Royal Society: With Memoirs of the Presidents.
-The proposed regulations formed the basis of the regulations that were subsequently drawn up (Two copies held by Royal Society (MS371/3 & MS372/107).
+What follows below appears to have been copied from the minutes of the Council of the Royal Society (copy also in RGO6/21/72) and was published in 1848 in A History of the Royal Society: With Memoirs of the Presidents.
+Bar the odd word and the inclusion of an extra clause (clause four in the text below), it is identical to a second copy held by the Royal Society (RS MS372/103) The proposed regulations formed the basis of the regulations that were subsequently drawn up (Two copies held by Royal Society (MS371/3 & MS372/107).

 Regulations for the due Execution of the Office of Astronomer-Royal, humbly proposed to His Majesty's consideration.